Blue Dragon (TV series): Characters

 The main protagonist of the series, Shu is an impulsive and adventurous kid.
 Originally from the fictional village of Talta, Shu does not give up in the face of adversity and it is thanks to his stubbornness that he will be able to defeat evil.
 Despite all the small flaws that make him up, Shu is honest, loyal, selfless and courageous.
 He has a great sense of duty and friendship and love are very important to him.
 He often happens to say stupid things or get lost in long speeches.
 Shu's shadow is Blue Dragon, one of the seven shadows of light, who will join him in the fight against the forces of evil.
-Bouquet is in love with him and in the second season (especially during the last episodes), the girl seems to be finally reciprocated.